-A Yes on 2 would require additional reporting for groups that raise and spend unlimited amounts of money on campaigns in Alaska.
-These groups would be required to disclose the true sources behind large donations in real-time.
-If it passes, politicians will no longer be able to receive unlimited secret money from wealthy special interests to support their campaigns.
-Candidates can still take donations, but they’ll have to tell us where it came from and where their obligations lie.
+Yes on 2 for Better Elections requires additional campaign finance reporting for groups and individuals who raise and spend unlimited amounts of “Dark Money” in Alaska’s campaigns.
+Under the proposed reforms, these groups would have to disclose the true sources behind those donations in real-time.
+Politicians would no longer be able to receive unlimited secret money from wealthy special interests who wish to hide their identities and motives.
+Candidates can still accept donations, but they’ll have to tell voters where the funds came from so voters can judge for themselves where the candidates loyalties lie.